 References Used In This Article

 For more information on the above, see the following sources:

 - National Vulnerability Database

-Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you expand your business online.
-To learn more about the security benefits of using the WordPress platform please click on links to visit our related posts section or subscribe to receive updates and notifications whenever new articles or tutorials are published.
+Hopefully, the above article has given you a better understanding of problems that can affect your website and how WordPress can help you build a better business online.
+To learn more about the security benefits of using WordPress please see our related posts section or subscribe to receive updates and notifications when new articles or tutorials are published.